ygidtu/trackplot/docs/interactive.md

 - dpi: the dpi of saved plot
 - fig_width: the width of figure, if width == 0, the let matplotlib decide the size of image
 - fig_height: the height of figure, if height == 0, the let matplotlib decide the size of image
-- raster: plot rasterizer side plot
+- raster: plot rasterizer site plot